jpbetz/kubernetes/staging/src/k8s.io/apiserver/pkg/validation/testing/README.md

           memory: "256Mi"
 ```

-This will modify only the container name and memory limit while preserving all other fields.

 ## Field Paths

+Field paths use different formats depending on the context:

+For `expectedErrors`:
-Field paths use dot notation with array indices in square brackets:
+- Use dot notation with array indices in square brackets
+- Examples:
   - `metadata.name`
   - `spec.containers[0].name`
   - `spec.containers[0].ports[0].containerPort`

+For `jsonPatch` and `replace`:
+- Use JSON pointer syntax with forward slashes
+- Examples:
+  - `/metadata/name`
+  - `/spec/containers/0/name`
+  - `/spec/containers/0/ports/0/containerPort`

+## Error Validation

+The framework performs exact matching of validation errors:
+1. The number of errors must match exactly
+2. Each error's field path must match exactly
+3. Error types must match exactly (except "Unsupported value" which matches any type)
+4. If a detail is specified, it must be contained within the actual error message or vice versa